An rising variety of senior employees are working part-time, in line with a research by Timewise, a gaggle which campaigns for versatile working.

 One in six of those that earn greater than £40,000 a yr now work fewer than 5 days per week, the research mentioned.

 That represents an increase of 12% over the previous two years.

-The pattern in the direction of job sharing can be rising, with senior employees on the Ministry of Defence, the Guardian and Lloyds Financial institution all benefitting.
+The pattern in direction of job sharing can be rising, with senior employees on the Ministry of Defence, the Guardian and Lloyds Financial institution all benefitting.

 9 of these folks work in job shares, the very best quantity thus far.

-Two senior staff from Lloyds Financial institution are on Timewise’s listing for the primary time: Alix Ainsley and Charlotte Cherry are joint HR administrators on the financial institution, main a group of 30 employees, and so they every work three days per week.
+Two senior staff from Lloyds Financial institution are on Timewise’s listing for the primary time: Alix Ainsley and Charlotte Cherry are joint HR administrators on the financial institution, main a staff of 30 employees, and so they every work three days per week.

 Different excessive profile part-time employees embrace Caroline Lucas and Jonathan Bartley, who’re joint leaders of the Inexperienced Social gathering, and Sarah Ellis, the pinnacle of selling technique at Sainsbury’s.